lohjine/opencaptcha/concepts.md

 ### Description

-probably want a captcha that is hard for captcha farms to do -- TIME LIMITO ?!
+probably want a captcha that is hard for captcha farms to do -- TIME LIMITO ?! -> then must be fast for human to do but also hard enough that machine cant do?

 IF THIS IS EASIER TO DO, THEN DONT BOTHER WITH LEVEL 7 ???